Lesson 1: Using buttons

 This is the first lesson in the Intro to Arduino Input lesson series.
 We assume you’ve already completed the Intro to Arduino Output series.
 If not, please complete that first!

 In this lesson, we’ll finally get to build something interactive: turning on an LED with a push button.
-We’ll cover buttons (aka momentary switches), how to use digital input with the digitalRead
+We’ll cover buttons (aka momentary switches), how to use digital input with the digitalRead function, and pull-up and pull-down resistors.

 Switches themselves are conceptually easy to understand—they are either “closed” or “open”.
-We use switches everyday when we turn on and off our light circuits in our home.
+We use switches every day when we turn on and off our light circuits in our home.
 However, when using switches with microcontrollers, we’ve found that students often struggle to understand why pull-up or pull-down resistors are necessary.
 So, take your time with this lesson.
 Try to understand the why and how of these resistors in your circuits.

 For example, in the animation below, we show a button circuit with a pull-down resistor hooked up to Pin 2.
 Importantly, notice where the current flows when the button is pressed—perhaps surprisingly, it does not flow into Pin 2.
 In fact, (virtually) no current flows into Pin 2!
 Why not?
 We’ll talk about this and more in this lesson!